semantic-flow/sflo/docs/data/notes/identifier.md

 | Content identifier | No              | A fetchable document or asset | `https://example.org/ns/foo/index.html` |
 | Concept IRI        | Yes (`/`)       | A real-world or mesh concept  | `https://example.org/ns/foo/`           |

-Even though you might be tempted to think of a datasets as concrete things, the IRIs for payload nodes, abstract datasets, and concrete datasets all refer to concepts, i.e., **non-retrievable entities**.
+Even though you might be tempted to think of datasets as concrete things, the IRIs for payload nodes, flows, and snapshots all refer to concepts, i.e., **non-retrievable entities**.
 Only Distribution IRIs refer to downloadable data, i.e., dataset distributions.